How to get the best boiler installation

 If, after these checks, you notice cold spots on a radiator or it is taking too long for some radiators to heat up, this is a sign that your system hasn't been balanced or cleaned properly, so you should contact the installer immediately.

 Getting the best boiler installation depends a lot on the installer you choose for the job, so pick a , all of whom have passed our stringent standards to become accredited.
-To replace a gas boiler, the installer must be Gas Safe registered - so ask to see a registration card.
+To replace a gas boiler, the installer must be Gas Safe registered - so ask to see a registration card, or check the .
 But we also think that you, the customer, have an important role in getting across to the installer exactly what it is you want from your new boiler.

 What should be included in a boiler installation quotation?